annanisha/Terraform-s3/README.md

 Unzip the file and move the terraform folder to binary file location "/usr/local/bin/"

-You can refer to this artcile to install terraform on different opertaing systems.
+You can refer to this article to install terraform on different opertaing systems: https://learn.hashicorp.com/tutorials/terraform/install-cli

+2. Verify the installation

+Verify your instllation using command "terraform -version"

 ## Steps to configure a static website using terraform.